pmoorman/growthcasts/collections/_posts/2021-08-17-Write-ads-that-kill.md

 If I was advertising a composition course to new photographers, I'd open a Facebook ad like this:

-*John showed the classic sign of an amateur photographer: All his questions were about my exposure settings and gear.*
+*John showed the classic sign of an amateur: All his questions were about my camera gear and exposure settings.*

-*So when we explored his photos together, I immediately spotted what was holding him back.*
+*When I reviewed his photos, it was obvious what was holding him back:*

 *He’d taken the “Rule of thirds” to heart and was using it wherever he could.
-But, in addition to making all of his frames look similar, his focus on it was preventing him from creating photos that left viewers with a feeling.*
+His focus on it was preventing him from creating photos that left viewers feeling something.*

 *I often meet photographers like John who are hung up about camera settings.
 Here’s the secret - those settings are just the accounting of photography.
 They’re admin.*